zastasja/pixel-art/README.md

-# pixel-art-maker Udacity project
+# pixel-art-maker

 - select size of your canvas
-- click "send" button
+- click "submit query" button
 - select color and click on any cell you like
 - double click to erase